 5. Local farmers & others in the food chain

-If you live in an area with access to local farmers, take a few minutes this holiday season to expression your appreciation.
-If not, look to share goodness online through social media with the hashtag #thankafarmer.
+If you live in an area with access to local farmers, take a few minutes this holiday season to express your appreciation.
+If not, look to share goodness online using the hashtag #thankafarmer.

 This Thanksgiving time, we truly do have much to be thankful for.
 So, when you’re between servings this year, thank a farmer!